-Encodings defined by the ISO 10646 standard.
+Legacy, fixed-width encodings defined by the ISO 10646 standard.
 UCS-2 is a 16-bit encoding.
 Unlike UTF-16, UCS-2 is not extensible beyond U+FFFF, because it does not use surrogates.
-UCS-4 is a 32-bit encoding, functionally identical to UTF-32.
+UCS-4 is a 32-bit encoding, functionally identical to UTF-32 (the difference being that UCS-4 forbids neither surrogates nor code points larger than 0x10\FFFF).